March 06, 2020

 further Spread of Covid-19" ("Affidavit").

-- September 16, 2020 - Philadelphia Administrative Judge Allen and Supervising Judges Shirdan-Harris have
+- September 16, 2020 - Philadelphia Administrative Judge Allen and Supervising Judges Shirdan-Harris

 issued a Notice